 Probiotic coconut milk yogurt is a rich and creamy dairy-free yogurt.
 Unlike other vegan yogurts (soy milk or almond milk) coconut milk yogurt can be as thick as you want without any additives.
-Just use a good quality coconut milk that contains some coconut cream.
+Just use a good quality preservative free coconut milk (affiliate link) that contains some coconut cream.

 What to do with cultured coconut milk

-Coconut milk yogurt is so versatile.
-It is a great way to get more probiotics into your diet.
+Coconut milk yogurt is a great way to get more probiotics into your diet.